umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 Be aware when enabeling IIS logging the site will have to restart.

-for more information about IIS logging look at the [Official Microsoft Documentation](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/httplogging).
+For more information about IIS logging look at the [Official Microsoft Documentation](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/httplogging).

 ## Renaming and deleting